w3bdesign/todo-hooks/README.md

 - Pagination (multiple pages) for table
 - Polyfills for IE11 support
 - Responsive layout for mobile devices
+- DevOps integration with CircleCI unit testing

 ## TODO

 - Firebase and Firestore for authentication and storage of TODOs
 - Implement more components from Ant design?
+- Add more tests